microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-bookmark.md

 ---
 title: "Use the Microsoft Search API to search bookmarks"
-description: "You can use the Microsoft Search API to search bookmarks."
+description: "Find out how to use the Microsoft Search API in Microsoft Graph to search bookmarks."
 author: "njerigrevious"
 ms.localizationpriority: medium
 ms.prod: "search"